Coriander Seeds - How To Use

 - Turmeric

 Coriander is high in fibre, manganese and vitamin K. Dermatologist research suggests that it may protect against eczema and other dry and fungal skin conditions.
 Rich in immune-boosting antioxidants, it also benefits heart and brain health.
-In traditional remedies, Coriander prescriptions were administered to those with ailments such as stomach ulcers.
+In traditional remedies, coriander prescriptions were administered to those with ailments such as stomach ulcers.

 - The Grecians and the Romans used coriander as a medicine and a meat preservative.
 They would use it in dishes like lentils and chestnuts.